zeropoolnetwork/sharded-storage-docs/article/main.md

 ### Dynamic Nodes Mixing against Malicious Actors

-If sharding is static, we need just initially select the nodes for each pool.
-However the uptime of the nodes is not infinite, and if only malicious nodes are left in the pool, the data will be lost.
-To prevent this problem, we need to mix the nodes in the pools periodically.
+If sharding was static over time, we would need just initially select the nodes for each pool.
+However the uptime of the nodes is not infinite, and as honest nodes go offline (for natural reasons), the adversary could use this to concentrate its malicious notes in a given pool.
+If only malicious nodes in a given pool reach critical amount, they can cause DoS and lose the data.
+To prevent this problem,
+  we need to mix the nodes in the pools periodically.
 The mixing should be done in a way, that the malicious nodes cannot predict the new shard for the data.

 ![mixings](../assets/mixings.svg)

 Let's consider $n$ as the number of nodes in a pool.

+In out security model, the best strategy for the adversary is this:

+  - keep the malicious nodes in the pool online,
+  - wait for some honest node of that pool to go offline.

+Each time an honest node leaves the pool, the number of malicious nodes in the pool will go up by $1$ with probability $p$.
+But then we perform a mixing, and the number of malicious nodes changes as … (TODO: how does mixing happen concretely?)

-For the best strategy for the malicious actor: keep the malicious nodes in the pool and wait when the honest node to go offline, we can describe the evolution of the pool as a Markov process.
+We can describe the evolution of the pool as a Markov process.
 To protect from this strategy, the network performs $m$ mixings.
 We can find the equilibrium distribution for this process and find the probability that less than $k$ nodes in the pool are honest.

 For example, if $p=1/2$, $k=64$, $n=512$, $m=3$, then soundness is $115$ bits of security.